V Army Corps (Italy): 5th Army Corps

 In 1976 the entire corps was heavily involved in the rescue and cleanup efforts after the 1976 Friuli earthquake.

 In 1986 the Italian Army abolished the divisional level and realigned its forces to counter a possible Warsaw Pact attack better.
 The 5th Army Corps was to destroy enemy forces within the region of Friuli-Venezia-Giulia, while the 4th Alpine Army Corps covered the V Army Corps' left flank and the 3rd Army Corps was the operational reserve.
-As two of the V Army Corps' mechanized brigades were based outside its area of operation, the V Corps lost these two brigades to the 3rd Army Corps: the Brescia in Brescia and the Trieste in Bologna.
-As the Ariete and Mantova divisions carried historically significant names - the Ariete having fought bravely in the Siege of Tobruk and Battle of Gazala and fought to annihilation in the Second Battle of El Alamein, and the Mantova being one of the divisions that fought in the Italian Co-Belligerent Army to liberate Italy from Nazi-occupation - the army decided to rename the 132nd Armored Brigade Manin as 132nd Armored Brigade Ariete and the Mechanized Brigade Isonzo as Mechanized Brigade Mantova.
-Although the Folgore divisions carried and equally significant name the army decided to transfer the traditions of the Folgore division to the existing Parachute Brigade Folgore.
+As two of the V Army Corps' mechanized brigades were based outside its area of operation, the V Corps lost these two brigades to the 3rd Army Corps: the Mechanized Brigade "Brescia" in Brescia and the Mechanized Brigade "Trieste" in Bologna.
+As the Ariete and Mantova divisions carried historically significant names - the Ariete having fought bravely in the Siege of Tobruk and Battle of Gazala and fought to annihilation in the Second Battle of El Alamein, and the Mantova as one of the divisions that fought in the Italian Co-Belligerent Army to liberate Italy from Nazi-occupation - the army decided to rename the 132nd Armored Brigade "Manin" as 132nd Armored Brigade "Ariete" and the Mechanized Brigade "Isonzo" as Mechanized Brigade "Mantova".
+Although the Folgore divisions carried and equally significant name the army decided to transfer the traditions of the Folgore division to the existing Paratroopers Brigade "Folgore".

 After the reform of 1986 the V Corps was structured as follows: